gohsonghan98/gitbookclone/document/function/App/canvasToDataURL/canvasToDataURL.md

 ### Scenario / Use Case

-The user want get the value of signature component and send to the server for processing.
+The user want get the value of the signature component and send to the server for processing.

 ### Step